For Muslims, there is no greater image of what it is to be Muslim than a man or woman with his or her forehead touching the ground in prayer.

 Muslims pray five times a day.
 They pray first of all (Fajr) at the very start of the day, when it is still dark.
 They pray next (Dhuhr) at noon when the sun is at its height in the heavens.

-They pray again (Asr) in the afternoon, in the middle of their work.
+And they pray again (Asr) in the afternoon, in the middle of their work.
 They pray (Maghrib) when the sun goes down and they pray (Isha) at night.
 Outside of these times they are sleeping.

 So, in other words, the cycle of prayer that Allah has given to Muslims covers the whole of their day.
 By praying at these times during the day, Muslims are constantly reminded of Allah.
 By praying these prayers at these specific times their entire day is made holy, lived in Allah’s presence.